 This permits the town to raise taxes by an additional $51,250 to support the Norman Williams Public Library.
 This is in addition to the support they receive from the Town’s operating budget ($154,000).

-Shall the voters of Woodstock vote to appropriate the sum of Thirty Thousand Dollars ($30,000) for the Ottauquechee Health Foundation (OHF) to continue to fund and support individuals with limited financial needs to help meet critical health and wellness needs.
+• Shall the voters of Woodstock vote to appropriate the sum of Thirty Thousand Dollars ($30,000) for the Ottauquechee Health Foundation (OHF).
+OHF is a nonprofit community resource that provides funding and support for individuals with limited financial means to help meet critical health and wellness needs such as medical and dental care, eyeglasses, hearing aids, dentures, prescription co-payments and short term caregiver services.

 This permits the town to raise taxes by an additional $30,000 to support the Ottauquechee Health Foundation.

-Shall the voters of Woodstock vote to appropriate the sum of $7,500 (Seven Thousand Five Hundred dollars) to Woodstock Community Television (WCTV) to provide services to Woodstock Residents.
+• Shall the voters of Woodstock vote to appropriate the sum of $15,000 (Fifteen Thousand Dollars) to Woodstock Community Television (WCTV) to provide services to Woodstock Residents.

 This permits the town to raise taxes by an additional $2,500 to support Windsor County Mentors.

-Shall the voters of Woodstock vote to appropriate the sum of $1000 (One Thousand dollars) to Green Mountain RSVP & Volunteer Center of Windsor County to develop opportunities for people age 55 and older to positively impact the quality of life in the community of Woodstock through volunteer service.
+• Shall the voters of Woodstock vote to appropriate the sum of $1,000 (One Thousand Dollars) to Green Mountain RSVP of Windsor County, an AmeriCorps Seniors Program, to coordinate free-to-attend, volunteer led Bone Builders classes and connect people age 55 and older with volunteer opportunities, thereby reducing social isolation and improving health.

 This permits the town to raise an additional $1,000 to support Green Mountain RSVP & Volunteer Center of Windsor County.

-Shall the voters of Woodstock vote to appropriate $6,000 (Six Thousand Dollars) for Senior Solutions, the nonprofit area agency on aging serving Southeastern Vermont, to serve older Vermonters and younger disabled Vermonters with nutrition and wellness programs, application assistance for state and federal benefit programs, Medicare enrollment guidance, long term care Medicaid program care coordination, Volunteer Visitor programs, and more, in accordance with 24 V.S.A Section 2691 (social services for town residents).
+• Shall the voters of Woodstock vote to appropriate $7,000 (Seven Thousand Dollars) for Senior Solutions, the nonprofit area agency on aging serving Southeastern Vermont, to serve older Woodstock residents with nutrition and wellness programs, application assistance for state and federal benefit programs, Medicare enrollment guidance, long-term care Medicaid program care coordination, volunteer programs, and more.

-Shall the voters of Woodstock vote to appropriate the sum of $3,000 (Three Thousand dollars) to Public Health Council of the Upper Valley to provide free community flu vaccine clinics, improve access to services for older adults, and ensure core public health services.
+• Shall the voters of Woodstock vote to appropriate the sum of $3,000 (Three Thousand dollars) to Public Health Council of the Upper Valley to provide free regional flu vaccine clinics, ensure core public health services, like emergency preparedness, and addressing health disparities services to residents of the Town.

 This permits the town to raise taxes by an additional $3,000 to support the Public Health Council of the Upper Valley.